manish364824/libmongo-client/README.rst

 Installation
 ------------

-The library follows the usual autotools way of installation:
+The library follows the usual autotools way of installation (one will need libtool 2.2+ to build from git!):

 ::